 Kenworth Logo

-After the founders’ death and the rightful owners’ refusal from management, the company was acquired by the Pacific Car and Foundry Company.
+After the founders’ deaths and the rightful owners’ refusal to deal with management, the company was acquired by the Pacific Car and Foundry Company.
 She made Kenworth a subsidiary and, since 1956, her division.
 The participation of a major owner allowed the company to expand production and sell cars in 30 countries in the Middle East, Mexico, Canada, and Europe.
 However, the lines were now limited to trucks.

-The new logo designed for Kenworth resembled an awards medal, with a striped ribbon and a round medallion at the top.
-Inside a white-edged circle, the letters K and W are stacked on top of each other.
+The new Kenworth logo resembled an award medal, featuring a striped ribbon and a round medallion at the top.
+Inside a white-edged circle, the letters K and W are stacked.
 The company name itself was no longer used, as the new owners did not want to emphasize it.

-The initial letters of the founders’ names were now associated with truck lines: W900, K100, etc.
+The initial letters of the founders’ names were now associated with truck lines such as W900 and K100.

 Font and Colors